chrislowles/bog/README.md

 # bog (ublue/fedora atomic image)
-A standard minimal GNOME/GDM system that uses flatpak/distrobox for daily operations (also root-installed Steam)
+A barebones (some may say bog standard) immutable Linux distro based on Universal Blue technologies using GNOME/GDM and flatpak/distrobox as its means for software management (with root-installed Steam)

 ## Installation